etrepum/mb-2014-spring-intro/06-javascript/README.md

 If handling this stuff by hand from scratch turns out to be too much, here is a template project we can start with: http://bit.ly/mbit-intro-clicks

+> I ended up giving them the template for this.

 So that our projects can run standalone and load a bit faster, it's best to go ahead and download a copy of jQuery instead of including